MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 All the columns in the background operations table are similar to the ones in the [interactive operations](#interactive-operations) table.
 However, the background operations table doesn't have a *users* column.

-## Burndown table
+## Burndown Table

-A table showing cumulative carryforward % by experiences in last 30 seconds.
+A table showing cumulative carryforward % by experiences in the last 30 seconds.

 * **Experience** - The name of the experience.

-* **Cumulative carryforward** - The cumulative carryforward for last 30 seconds.
+* **Cumulative carryforward** - The cumulative carryforward for the last 30 seconds.

 * **Cumulative carryforward %** - The percentage of cumulative carryforward compared to SKU of capacity.

 ## Overages

-Overages visual has switch for 24 hours, 60 minutes and 10 minutes view to visualize carryforward % in different scale.
+Overages visual has switch for 24 hours, 60 minutes and 10 minutes view to visualize carryforward % on different scale.

 >[!NOTE]
 >Carryforward only consider billable Interactive and Background opreations.

-* **Add %** - Green columns represent the percentage of carryforward added for billable interactive and background operations within the specified timepoint window.
+* **Add %** - Green columns represent the percentage of carryforward added within the specified timepoint window.
 * **Burndown %** - Blue columns represent the percentage of carryforward burned down within the specified timepoint window.
-* **Cumulative %** - Red line represent the cumulative carryforward.
+* **Cumulative %** - Red line represents the cumulative carryforward within the specified timepoint window.